 (2) Permanent resident of the United States;

-(b) Is currently a junior or senior (with at least a year left before graduation) enrolled in a degree program at TCU and has a minimum 3.0 GPA
+(b) Is currently a sophomore, junior, or senior (with a graduation date after summer 2024) enrolled in a degree program at TCU

-(1) A low-income individual who is a first-generation college student1 AND/OR
+(1) An individual with low-income who is a first-generation college student1 AND/OR

-(2) A member of a group that is underrepresented in graduate education (i.e., Black, Hispanic, American Indian, Alaskan Native, Native Hawaiian, Native American, Pacific Islanders);
+(2) A member of a group that is underrepresented in graduate education; these groups include individuals who are Black, Hispanic, American Indian, Alaskan Native, Native Hawaiian, and Native American Pacific Islanders

 (d) Has not enrolled in doctoral level study at an institution of higher education.2